phunanon/Insitux/README.md

 [1 "hello" :c]
 (vec 1 "hello" :c)

+;Creates a dictionary of values in two different ways {:a 123 "hello" "world"}
+(dict :a 123 "hello" "world")

 ;The length of a string of text or a vector
 (print (len "Hello!") " ")
 (print (len [0 1 2]))